richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

  C) `sys.dm_db_index_physical_stats`
  D) `sys.dm_db_index_usage_stats`

-2. In the missing‑index DMV output, which field shows columns that should be included to cover the query?
+2. In the missing‑index Dynamic Management View output, which field shows columns that should be included to cover the query?
  A) `equality_columns`
  B) `inequality_columns`
  C) `included_columns`